-We have incurred significant capital investments related to the build-out of our new facility in Bedford, Massachusetts, as well as the Anika S.r.l. acquisition.
+We incurred significant capital investments related to the build-out of our new facility in Bedford, Massachusetts, as well as the Anika S.r.l. acquisition.
 Our future capital requirements and the adequacy of available funds will depend, on numerous factors, including:

-- · Market acceptance of our existing and future products; - The success and sales of our products under current and future distribution agreements; - · The successful commercialization of products in development; - · Progress in our product development efforts; - · The magnitude and scope of such efforts; - · Any potential acquisitions of products, technologies or businesses; - · Progress with pre-clinical studies, clinical trials and product approvals and clearances by the FDA and other agencies; - · The cost of maintaining adequate manufacturing capabilities; - · The cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; - · Competing technological and market developments; - · The development of strategic alliances for the marketing of certain of our products; - · The terms of such strategic alliances, including provisions (and our ability to satisfy such provisions) that provide upfront and/or milestone payments to us; - · The cost of maintaining adequate inventory levels to meet current and future product demands; - · The contractual obligation to make principal and interest debt payments; and - \cdot $\;$ The successful reorganization of Anika S.r.l.
+- · Market acceptance of our existing and future products; - · The success and sales of our products under current and future distribution agreements; - · The successful commercialization of products in development; - Progress in our product development efforts; - The magnitude and scope of such efforts; - · Any potential acquisitions of products, technologies or businesses; - · Progress with pre-clinical studies, clinical trials and product approvals and clearances by the FDA and other agencies; - · The cost of maintaining adequate manufacturing capabilities; - · The cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; - · Competing technological and market developments; - The development of strategic alliances for the marketing of certain of our products; - The terms of such strategic alliances, including provisions (and our ability to satisfy such provisions) that provide upfront and/or milestone payments to us; - · The cost of maintaining adequate inventory levels to meet current and future product demands; and - · The successful management of Anika S.r.l.

 We cannot assure you that we will record profits in future periods.
 To the extent that funds generated from our operations, together with our existing capital resources are insufficient to meet future requirements, we will be required to obtain additional funds through equity or debt financings, strategic alliances with corporate partners, or through other sources.
 No assurance can be given that any additional financing will be made available to us or will be available on acceptable terms should such a need arise.
-However, we believe that our existing cash and cash equivalents and future cash provided by operating activities will be sufficient to meet our working capital and capital expenditure needs over the next 12 months.
+However, we believe that our existing cash and cash equivalents and future cash provided by operating activities will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
 See Item 1A.
 "Risk Factors."